Spirals-Team/test4repair-experiments/results/math/8/jGenProg/readme.md

 Nb of EvoSuite Tests: 19

-Nb of Failing EvoSuite Tests: 19
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 4

 ## Patch 7 #  jGenProg+MinImpact With Seed 4

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math3.distribution.DiscreteDistribution : 189